KarenWongkx/chatbotweb/README.md

 REACT_APP_API=
 ```

-# Installation/setup instructions will be provided in each directory.
+## Installation/setup instructions will be provided in each directory.

+## Models API related information will be available on the README in the backend directory